airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 Now let's look for potential error spots in our `add-year` program.
 First of all, we don't check to see if either of our `open` system calls actually complete properly.
-Linux returns its status code in EAX-INDEXED, so we need to check and see if there is an error.
+Linux returns its status code in *%eax*, so we need to check and see if there is an error.

         #Open file for reading
         movl  $SYS_OPEN, %eax